C

 Cost Of Living Quick Facts

-• The cost of living in Parkland is equal to the Washington average
+• The cost of living in Parkland is 1% lower than the Washington average

 • Parkland housing is 34% higher than the national average